Search

 • service_endpoint_policies - (Optional) The map of objects with IDs of Service Endpoint Policies to associate with the subnet.

-• service_endpoints - (Optional) The list of Service endpoints to associate with the subnet.
+• service - (Required) The service name.
 Possible values include: Microsoft.AzureActiveDirectory, Microsoft.AzureCosmosDB, Microsoft.ContainerRegistry, Microsoft.EventHub, Microsoft.KeyVault, Microsoft.ServiceBus, Microsoft.Sql, Microsoft.Storage, Microsoft.Storage.Global and Microsoft.Web.

-delegation supports the following:
+delegation (This setting is deprecated, use delegations instead) supports the following:

 • name - (Required) A name for this delegation.